mVaibhavPrakash/Java-Learning/Advanced MultiThreading.md

 * CopyOnWriteArrayList is to be used in a Thread based environment where read operations are very frequent and update operations are rare.
 * Iterator of CopyOnWriteArrayList will never throw ConcurrentModificationException.
 * Any type of modification to CopyOnWriteArrayList will not reflect during iteration since the iterator was created.
-* List modification methods like remove, set and add are not supported in the iteration.
-This method will throw UnsupportedOperationException.
 * null can be added to the list.

 #### Explain ``CopyOnwriteArraySet``.